Award Categories

 Examples include product launches, live shopping events, educational streams, or interactive Q&A sessions that deliver real-time value and foster community engagement.

-23. Excellence in Location-Based Marketing
+25. Excellence in Location-Based Marketing

-This category recognises campaigns in Singapore that effectively use location-based services, geofencing, or proximity marketing to deliver personalised, location-specific content.
+This category recognises campaigns that effectively use location-based services, geofencing, or proximity marketing to deliver personalised, location-specific content.
 Submissions should showcase innovative strategies that leverage location data to drive engagement, footfall, and conversions, demonstrating creativity, effectiveness, and meaningful consumer impact.

 For example, a fast-food chain utilised real-time location data to adjust its online advertising spend, ensuring its ads were directed to customers based on their proximity to stores.
 This strategy significantly enhanced ad relevance and increased foot traffic to physical locations, illustrating the power of location-based marketing in driving consumer engagement.

-24. Excellence in Loyalty Marketing
+26. Excellence in Loyalty Marketing

 This category recognises the best campaign, initiative or programme that demonstrated a cohesive customer loyalty strategy and effective CRM programme to grow and retain existing customers through incentives whilst enhancing the customer proposition.
 It should also have encouraged greater spend, resulting in positive business outcomes.

-25. Excellence in Marketing Innovation
+27. Excellence in Marketing Innovation

 This category recognises an organisation that has pushed the boundaries and demonstrated outstanding marketing innovation in a campaign, initiative, or programme, be it through the use of unconventional marketing techniques like guerrilla marketing, new technologies like augmented reality, or adapting limited resources to achieve specific marketing objectives.

-26. Excellence in Marketing to a Specific Audience
+28. Excellence in Marketing to a Specific Audience

 This category recognises the best marketing campaign, initiative or programme aimed at a specific audience.
 This is not exclusive to a single audience but the majority of the target audience should be a specific demographic the campaign set out to approach.
 Specific audience bases could include gender, age group, interest groups (e.g. wellness, racing, esports etc.) and other profiled audiences.
 Entries should show why the specific audience was important and how the audience responded well.

-27. Excellence in Marketing Transformation
+29. Excellence in Marketing Transformation

 This category recognises the organisation who best revamped a marketing team(s) to transform their marketing process and / or output.
 This could be a consultative project by an agency or a project conducted by in-house transformation team.
 Entrants should be able to demonstrate an effective transformation with minimal disruption and a positive impact on subsequent marketing campaign results.

-28. Excellence in Media Strategy
+30. Excellence in Media Strategy

-29. Excellence in Mobile Marketing
+31. Excellence in Mobile Marketing

 This category recognises the most effective and innovative use of mobile marketing.
 Campaigns could have included the use of apps and mobile as a media format, mobile app marketing and / or marketing and advertising through mobile and apps to achieve a specific marketing outcome, be it branding, a prompted consumer behaviour or simply increased consumption.

-30. Excellence in Multilingual Marketing
+32. Excellence in O2O Marketing *NEW*

-31. Excellence in Omnichannel
+33. Excellence in Omnichannel

 This category recognises the most effective approaches to omnichannel marketing, including how the entire customer experience was aligned across all touch points to drive a customer-centric experience.